The Solitude of Prime Numbers (novel): Plot

 As a seven-year-old girl, Alice Della Rocca is forced by her father to take skiing lessons, although she hates the ski school and has no particular aptitude for the sport.
 One morning, Alice is separated from the rest of the group and falls off a cliff, sustaining serious injuries.
 Alice will remain crippled for the rest of her life.

 Mattia Balossino is a gifted and intelligent child, unlike his twin sister Michela, who has an intellectual disability.
 Isolated from the rest of his peers because of his uncomfortable sister, Mattia lives his childhood in solitude.
 When he and his sister are invited to a classmate's birthday party, Mattia leaves Michela in a park so he can attend the party without her.
 Upon his return to the park a few hours later, Michela has disappeared, perhaps drowned in a nearby pond, and is never found despite a police search and investigation.

 These events deeply affect the lives of both Alice and Mattia.
-During adolescence, Alice suffers from anorexia nervosa and is snubbed by boys as a cripple.
+During adolescence, Alice has anorexia nervosa and is snubbed by boys as a cripple.
 With no social life, Alice draws the attention of Viola Bai, a popular but cruel girl in her class, who toys with Alice and briefly allows Alice into her circle of friends.
 With Viola's encouragement, Alice meets Mattia.
 Mattia is difficult to get along with; he is not interested in social interactions and has an unhealthy tendency to cut himself.